Seamse/ci-project-one/README.md

 * HTML
   * No errors were returned when passing through the official W3C Validator for pages index.html, signup.html and 404.html.
-   page gallery.html came back with error: 'Warning: Section lacks heading.'
+   page gallery.html came back with the warning: 'Section lacks heading'.

 * CSS
   * No errors were returned when passing through the official W3C Validator.